Wall Modeling of Turbulent Flows with Varying Pressure Gradients Using Multi-Agent Reinforcement Learning: Testing: Flow over Boeing Gaussian Bump

 The geometry of the Boeing Gaussian bump is given by the analytic function

 where $h=0.085L$, $x_0=0.195L$, and $z_0=0.06L$.
 The cross-sections of the bump are shown in Fig.~\ref{fig:bump_xsection}.
 Additionally, the length scale $L$ is used to define the Reynolds number $Re_L = U_\infty L / \nu$.
 This geometry has been the subject of extensive experimental research in recent years \citep{williams2020experimental,gray2021new,gray2022experimental,gray2022benchmark,gluzman2022simplified}.
 The experimental geometry includes side and top walls, as the Gaussian bump is wall-mounted on a splitter plate inside of a wind tunnel.
 In this work, this geometry with side and top walls is considered.
 Particularly, the case of $Re_L=2\times10^6$ is simulated, and the WMLES results are compared with the experimental measurements.
+Experimental measurements \citep{gray2021new,gray2022experimental,gray2022benchmark,gluzman2022simplified} indicate that, under the condition of $Re_L=2\times10^6$, a maximum $Re_\tau$ of around 2000 is observed in the region ahead of the bump peak.
+Downstream of the separation bubble, $Re_\tau$ experiences a rapid increase, reaching an approximate value of 7500 at $x/L=0.5$, with a further increase observed at downstream locations.
+The range of $Re_\tau$ is beyond what was encountered during the training of the RLWMs.